 “Humans are not necessarily a superior species.
 It’s our ability to deal with complexity that is interesting and using tech to augment this, is useful.
 However we need to be very mindful to the decisions we make,” says our guest Karen Rivoire.

 An algorithm is a list of rules to follow in order to solve a problem.
 Algorithms need to have their steps in the right order to work properly.

 They also depend on the information input.
 If it is biased, the output will be biased too.

 We have handed over decisions to algorithms we wouldn’t have let go off in the past.

 As technology develops, our host Karen insisted there is still time to influence the development of the technology, but we need to get involved now.
 Our knowledge of communities, our proximity, our connections, are of key importance.

-At the moment some organisations are using technology to research and solve issues in health, science, energy consumptions and more, such as Deep Mind (acquired by Google in 2014).
+At the moment some organisations are using technology to research and solve issues in health, science, energy consumption and more, such as Deep Mind (acquired by Google in 2014).

 One of Deep Mind’s approaches is to use AI to deliver better care for conditions that affect millions of people worldwide.